LegendaryLinux/arch76-oryxpro5/README.md

 systemctl enable --now acpid
 ```

-You should now set your locale information, or the default Gnome
-terminal will fail to load.
-Once you have set your locale information, you should confirm
+Reboot the system and log in as root.

-the `i915` driver for the Intel GPU is loaded and in use.
-You should also see the `nouveau`
+You should confirm the `i915` driver for the Intel GPU is loaded and in use.
-driver has been loaded, but is not in use:
+You should also see the `nouveau` driver has been loaded, but is not in use:
 ```bash
 lspci -k | grep -A 3 VGA
 ```